TalkStats/R_recommendations/README.md

 script: -
 <https://github.com/yihui/knitr-examples/blob/master/002-minimal.Rnw>

-Github is a great place to store and manage anything.
+GitHub is a great place to store and manage anything.
 It's DropBox on steroids.
 It's wee suited for code sharing, including projects.
 It's free if the code is publicly available.
 It costs for private repos unless you're a student (you get 5 free).
 GitHub is based on the git language (or program; depends on your view).
 Dropbox uses git as well.
-I barely scratch the surface of what github is capable of doing.
+I barely scratch the surface of what GitHub is capable of doing.
 But RStudio is set up to work with GitHub so it makes learning the actual git language unnecessary.
 I know a few commands and that's it.
 - <https://github.com/>